-Yet another elegant solution is provided for the grind settings.
+Yet another elegant solution is provided for the coffee grind settings.
 Behind a flap that locks in place, you’ll find a dial.
-So, there’s no need to open up the bean hopper to adjust grind texture.
-Just remember that as with all super-automatic espresso machines, you can only change the grind size while the grinder is running.
+So, there’s no need to open up the bean hopper to adjust the grind texture.
+Just remember that as with all super automatic espresso machines, you can only change the grind size while the Jura Aroma G3 grinder is running.

-The good news is that the grinder is pretty quiet, especially considering it has a stainless steel mechanism.
+The good news is that the Jura Aroma G3 grinder is pretty quiet, especially considering it has a stainless steel mechanism.
 All in all, the Jura E8 coffee machine has a pleasant, inoffensive and muted rumble.
-It’s definitely one of the quieter super-automatic espresso machines.
+It’s definitely one of the quieter super automatic espresso machines.

 Cleaning the Jura E8: How to Keep Your Machine Spotless

 For me, the fixed brew group in Jura coffee machines is literally my biggest sticking point with the brand.
-By following a few simple steps, it’s possible to remove the brew group from most super-automatics and then clean it by hand.
-Since I put a premium on hygiene, that seems a better solution.
+By following a few simple steps, it’s possible to remove the brew group from most super automatics and then clean it by hand.
+Since I put a premium on hygiene, that seems like a better solution.

 After all, coffee granules and a moist environment create a very fertile breeding ground for bacteria and fungi.
-Thus, any residue in a super-automatic espresso machine has an immediate and negative impact on the beverage quality.
+Thus, any residue in a super automatic espresso machine has an immediate and negative impact on beverage quality.
 Left to accumulate in the long term, they can make a machine unusable.

 That’s reason enough to keep everything sparkling clean, which is why I always recommend removing the brew group regularly, rinsing it with water and allowing it to dry.
 However, that’s not an option with a Jura coffee maker because bolts and welds ensure nothing will budge.